vipulkmr02/imp.pass/readme.md

 your server's credentials.
 After configuring the `settings.json`

 If you're unable to setup the database server.
-You can use Docker to create a MySQL database server.
-Docker is what I use to manage my MySQL server on my machine, reason is, **It does not interfere with my OS's softwares and dependencies**.
-Using the given scripts, setting up a MySQL database server is a breeze.
+You can use Docker to create a MySQL container.
+Docker is what I used to develop this project on my machine MySQL server on my machine, reason is, **It does not interfere with my OS's softwares and dependencies**.
+Using the given scripts, setting up a MySQL server container is a breeze.

 ## How to Use Scripts:

-- `db-script`: Creates a Docker container of MySQL database server if you don't have the MySQL server docker image, don't worry Docker will pull it out for you :).
+- `mysql-container`: Creates a Docker container of MySQL database server if you don't have the MySQL server docker image, don't worry Docker will pull it out for you.
 Notice that you can change the password of the database sever by editing the script.

 - `db-reset`: Creates all the schemas in the database.
 If your database gets messed up, you can reset your schemas with this script.
-This script will show you an error message if you just ran it after running the `db-script.sh` because it takes some time to setup the docker database.
-Generally it will not take more tha 3-4 tries to reach the database, but if running the script 2nd time also gives the same error message then you should check the docker container of the database server.
-If it's not running (`docker ps`).
-Brew it up again using the `db-script.sh`.
+This script will show you an error message if you just ran it after running the `mysql-container.sh` because it takes some time to setup the docker database.
+Generally it will not take more tha 3-4 tries to reach the database, but if running the script 2nd time also gives the same error message then you should check the docker container of the database server using `docker ps`.

-- `setup-venv`: Creates the virtual environment needed for the project, also installs all of the dependencies.
+- `setup-venv`: Creates the python virtual environment, also installs all of the necessary dependencies.

 ## Running the project

-- STEP-1: run `db-script.sh`
+- STEP-1: run `mysql-container.sh`
 - STEP-2: run `db-reset.sh`
 - STEP-3: run setup-venv script based on your OS to create & setup virtual environment
 - STEP-4: go to the `src` directory and run interpreter.py

+## Goals

+- A socket-based-server for it, like a web server that sends and receives requests.
+- Users should be able to change their master passwords.
+- Users should be able to export their passwords.
+- A Web based UI
+- A Qt based UI